 In this T-shaped course you will be introduced to computational learning theory and get a glimpse of other research towards a theory of artificial intelligence.
 "T-shaped" means that on the one hand we will concentrate on different learning models in depth, on the other hand we want to give a broad overview and invite experts from other AI projects to show what else can be done in AI and theory of computer science research.

-The focus is on learning from informant, a formal model for binary classification, for example by a support vector machine.
+The focus is on learning from informant, a formal model for binary classification, for example by a support vector machine or perceptron.
 Illustrating examples are linear separators and other uniformly decidable sets of formal languages.
-Due to results by Gold the learning process can be assumed consistent.
-Another legitimate assumption is performing mind-changes only when observing an inconsistency.
+Due to the learning by enumeration technique by Gold the learning process can be assumed consistent when full-information is available.

 After the proofs of the latter observations, the model is adjusted towards the setting of deep learning.
 We first investigate the learnability of the set of half-spaces by this incremental learners and then show that they have less learning power than the full-information variant by a fundamental proof technique due to Blum and Blum.
-You will apply this technique to separate consistency.
-Finally, we outline why this model suggests to design incremental learning algorithms that update their currently hypothesized classifier, even though it is consistent with the observed datum.
+Finally, we will apply this technique to also separate consistency.

-Beyond these models, we present and visualize applied binary classifiers and you will get digestible insights into other approaches towards a theory of AI and important topics in theoretical computer science.
-These include evolutionary algorithms, fair clustering, game theory, low-dimensional embeddings, submodular optimization and 3-satisfiability.
+Beyond these models, we present and visualize applied binary classifiers and you will get concentrated insights into other approaches towards a theory of AI and important topics in theoretical computer science.
+These include evolutionary algorithms, fair clustering, game theory, low-dimensional embeddings, stable matchings, 3-satisfiability and submodular optimization.

-Further, more models in computational learning theory are being discussed by experts in the second week.
+Further, more models in Gold-Style computational learning theory are being discussed by experts in the second week.

 Find out more in the certificate guidelines.